Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Park of the Aqueducts| ©Andy Montgomery

-At the beginning of autumn temperatures are still high in Rome as the sensation of suffocation lasts until well into October, with an average temperature of around 25ºC in the thermometers.
-However, the nights gradually become cooler, making it easier to fall asleep in the Italian capital.
+At the beginning of autumn, temperatures are still high in Rome as the sensation of suffocation lasts well into October, with an average temperature of around 25°C on the thermometers.
+However, the nights gradually become cooler, which makes it easier to fall asleep in the Italian capital.

-Later on, the temperatures become milder as they do in spring and are very pleasant, so many Romans take advantage of the fact that the weather outside is still good during the day to play sports, have a drink on a terrace or stroll in Rome's parks.
+Later on, temperatures become milder and more pleasant, as they do in spring, so many Romans take advantage of the fact that the weather outside is still good during the day to play sports, have a drink on a terrace or take a stroll in Rome's parks.
 The city shines with a special light and watching the urban nature when the color of the leaves changes is one of the most romantic plans you can make in the Eternal City.

-However, the days are getting shorter and it gets dark earlier, so you will have to plan some activities earlier, especially those that take place outdoors.
-In addition, during autumn it tends to rain more, especially in October and November, so you will need to include a raincoat in your luggage.
+However, the days are getting shorter and it gets dark earlier so you will have to plan some activities earlier, especially those that take place outdoors.
+In addition, it tends to rain more during autumn, especially in October and November, so you will need to include a raincoat in your luggage.

-As in the spring, during the autumn there are fewer tourists in Rome compared to the summer.
-There are not as many tourists and hotel prices are lower, making it easier to find accommodation for less money.
+As in the spring, during the autumn the number of tourists in Rome is lower compared to the summer.
+There are not as many tourists and hotel prices drop, making it easier to find accommodation for less money.

 In addition, the queues at tourist attractions such as the Colosseum or St. Peter's Basilica are shorter in autumn and it is quieter.